Additional Marquette Golden Eagles Basketball Info

 Al McGuire & the 1977 Championship for Marquette

 Following the impressive six-year tenure of head coach Eddie Hickey, who compiled five consecutive winning seasons through the late 1950s and early 1960s, former Belmont Abbey College coach Al McGuire was hired to fill the vacant spot at Marquette.
-McGuire was a past graduate of St. John's University, where he coached their basketball team, before playing with the New York Knicks and Baltimore Bullets in the NBA.
-While at Belmont, McGuire posted five straight seasons where the team won at least fifteen games, including a pair of twenty-win seasons, along with five tournament appearances.
+McGuire was a past St. John's University graduate, where he coached their basketball team, before playing with the New York Knicks and Baltimore Bullets in the NBA.
+While at Belmont, McGuire posted five straight seasons where the team won at least fifteen games, including a pair of twenty-win seasons and five tournament appearances.

 In total, Marquette has reached the NCAA Tournament thirty-one times since 1955.
 In 1974 they lost to North Carolina State in the championship game (their only appearance other than 1977,) in the finals.